Rate limits

 - Cache responses — Cache identical requests client-side.

-- Upgrade your plan — If you regularly hit rate limits, consider upgrading to a higher tier.
+- Upgrade your plan — If you regularly hit rate limits, consider upgrading.